DrNefarious/RGUTask/README.md

 The Repo contains two main files: app.py, and plotter.html.
 There are also two images and an XML document included.

-## Installion and Execution ##
+# Installion and Execution
-Download and extract the Repo to your computer Navigate to the file directory and open a powershell window (or just open the folder in Visual Studio Code) Use the command "flask run" to execute the app.py code and start the webserver (Make sure flask is available in your dev environment)
+1) Download and extract the Repo to your computer.

+2) Navigate to the file directory and open a powershell window (or just open the folder in Visual Studio Code).

+3) Use the command "flask run" to execute the app.py code and start the webserver (Make sure flask is available in your dev environment).

-Open the plotter.html file in your favourite browser (Brave).
+4) Open the plotter.html file in your favourite browser (Brave).

-View the lovely plots.
+5) View the lovely plots?

 # Specific Task Information